 Whether you’re playing ice hockey or heading to a backyard bonfire for New Year’s Eve, here’s how you can stay warm when spending time outside in the winter.

 Who says your New Year’s Eve celebration has to be indoors?
 The dawning of a new year is the perfect time to celebrate outside, whether you’re at your favorite ski resort, around a bonfire, or in your own backyard.
 As long as you and your guests dress for the cold, you’ll be ready to enjoy outdoor weather right up until the clock counts down to midnight.
-Here is our guide for staying warm during any outdoor celebration.
+Here is our guide on how to keep warm at an outdoor New Year's Eve party, event, and more.

 Let’s start with the easy one: Keep active!
 Plan games or activities that keep people moving, like ice skating (or even a pick-up game of ice hockey) or glow-in-the-dark Frisbee.
 If space is available and snow is on the ground, consider having snowshoes and sleds on-hand.
 Have snow molds available and hold a “best snow castle” competition among the guests.